Axon v. Federal Trade Commission Media & Investor Briefing Page

 Summary of Issues on Appeal.
 Whether the district court erred as a matter of law in holding the FTC Act stripped its jurisdiction where Axon’s substantive constitutional claims do not depend on the antitrust merits in the FTC administrative proceedings, do not challenge any FTC order, do not require agency interpretation of any statute or rule it is charged with enforcing, and do not seek any remedy under the FTC Act.
 Each of Axon’s constitutional claims presents an issue of first impression in this Circuit.

 Status.
 The Ninth Circuit granted expedited briefing and heard oral argument in July 2020.
 In October 2020, the Ninth Circuit stayed the FTC’s administrative proceedings pending its ruling.
 On January 28, 2021, a 3-judge panel issued a split decision affirming the district court.
 On March 15, 2021, Axon filed a petition for rehearing en banc, which was supported by multiple amicus briefs filed by the Atlantic Legal Foundation, the Washington Legal Foundation, the Americans for Prosperity Foundation, the US Chamber of Commerce, and New Civil Liberties Alliance.
 The petition argued that the panel’s majority opinion conflicts with both Supreme Court and Ninth Circuit precedent.
-The Court denied the petition on April 15, 2021 and Axon promptly filed a motion to stay the appellate mandate pending the filing of a certiorari petition with the Supreme Court.
-That petition is due on or before September 13, 2021.
-If the Ninth Circuit grants the stay request, the FTC’s administrative case will remain stayed throughout the course of the Supreme Court proceedings.
+The Court denied the petition on April 15, 2021 but then granted Axon’s motion to stay the appellate mandate pending the filing of a certiorari petition with the U.S. Supreme Court.
+That petition is due by September 13, 2021.
+The FTC’s administrative case will remain stayed throughout the course of the Supreme Court proceedings.

 FTC Administrative Case Against Axon – Case No. D9389